feizc/DiT-MoE/README.md

-## DiT-MoE: Scaling Diffusion Transformers with Mixture of Experts
+## Scaling Diffusion Transformers with Mixture of Experts